DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 operate with in our current society and political economy?
 How is our concept of the body changing?
 What alternatives are replacing the body-as-machine?

-If the body-as-machine mimicked the simple machines of the industrial revolution, does the new concept of the body mimic today's machines?
+If the body-as-machine mimicked the simple machines of the industrial revolution, does the new concept of the body mimic today's machines such as computers, the internet, and artificial intelligence - modulation machines?[^17]

-**Such as computers?
-The internet?** Modulation machines?[^17]
+Thus while the body-as-machine mimicked mechanical industrial machines, I have argued that the body today operates like contemporary machines: computers, the internet, and artificial intelligence - modulation machines.

 If clinicians who deploy the body-as-machine could be heard saying things like “your joints wear and tear,” “your back pain is likely due to poor joint alignment and poor posture,” and “muscle imbalance is causing muscle pain," then what are clinicians saying today?
-What discourses are gaining popularity and what ends are these discourses serving? **cite Erin** And if the body-as-machine served state and corporate interests, might these new discourse be serving the similar ends just in a contemporary [neoliberal](https://eduanbreedt.com/blog/neoliberalism-and-physiotherapy/) socio-political climate?
+What discourses are gaining popularity and what ends are these discourses serving?[^19] And if the body-as-machine served state and corporate interests, might these new discourse be serving the similar ends just in a contemporary [neoliberal](https://eduanbreedt.com/blog/neoliberalism-and-physiotherapy/) socio-political climate?

 It has become overwhelmingly clear to me over the last few years that those who (rightfully) criticize the body-as-machine propose instead some